 Mandatory Green Building Measures (2016 Code Cycle)

-The 2016 Edition of the California Building Standards Code took effect on January 1, 2017 along with mandatory local green building and energy code amendments for the City of San Mateo.
-The City also adopted mandatory green building measures for the 2019 Code Cycle that will take a effect on January 1, 2020.
+The following mandatory green building measures are in effect January 1, 2017 through December 31, 2019.
+The City adopted mandatory green building measures for the 2019 Code Cycle that went into effect on January 1, 2020.

 Electric Vehicle Readiness

 The Green Building Code amendment requires a higher number of mandatory electric vehicle ready (EV ready) parking spaces, referred to as “EV Spaces” than what is required by the State for new construction projects.
 An EV Space is defined as a parking space designated for immediate or future installation of EV charging equipment.
 An EV Space contains electrical panel capacity and conduit running from the panel to the charging space.
 However, it is not required to contain the actual EV charging equipment.
 The reasoning behind the proposed EV charging-related code amendments is to remove the barriers of installing EV chargers since the cost significantly increases if adequate electrical capacity is not built into a project at the onset.